Nitric Oxide: The Magic Molecule

 There are some simple ways to add leafy greens to your daily routine naturally.
 Even better, they can be a delicious addition to your favorite mealtime traditions.
 Here are a few ideas to consider:

-• Add them to your favorite soup or stew - Adding greens to your favorite soup or stew at the end of cooking will let them preserve their flavor while adding something new to your favorite soup!
+Add greens to your favorite soup or stew - Adding greens to your favorite soup or stew at the end of cooking will let them preserve their flavor while adding something new to your favorite soup!
 Have fun trying different types of leafy greens in your favorite soups and stews to get a variety of flavor profiles.
 You might find your new favorite soup by trying these flavor combinations.

 Learn More about Nitric Oxide: